Ascend/pytorch/docs/en/troubleshooting/troubleshooting_process.md

 - Refer to **Error Code** handling

-    For details about the error codes of CANN software, see the "[Error Code Reference](https://www.hiascend.com/document/detail/en/canncommercial/900/maintenref/troubleshooting/troubleshooting_0225.html)" section in *CANN Troubleshooting*.
+    For details about the error codes of CANN software, see the "[Error Codes](https://www.hiascend.com/document/detail/en/CANNCommunityEdition/900/maintenref/troubleshooting/troubleshooting_0225.html)" section in *CANN Troubleshooting*.

     For details about the error codes of the torch_npu plugin, see [Error Codes](error_codes_introduction.md).